-Candidates for the Mount Sinai Saint Luke’s Fellowship in Advanced Coronary Surgery will be graduates of a US integrated 6-year or traditional 5+2 year or traditional 5+3 year training program in Cardiothoracic Surgery who are committed to learning the skills and techniques of advanced coronary surgery in order to develop a specialty practice in coronary surgery.
-A candidate who will be hired back to the institution in which he/she trained and who has the support of his/her Chairman to spend this year focused on advanced coronary skills would be ideal.
-Applicants should be board-eligible in the USA, however, international medical graduates are encouraged to apply.
+Candidates for the Mount Sinai St. Luke’s Fellowship in Advanced Coronary Surgery will be graduates of a U.S. integrated 6-year or traditional 5+2 year or traditional 5+3 year training program in Cardiothoracic Surgery who are committed to learning the skills and techniques of Advanced Coronary Surgery in order to develop a specialty practice in Coronary Surgery.
+A candidate who will be hired back to the institution in which he/she trained and who has the support of his/her Department Chair to spend this year focused on advanced coronary skills would also be ideal.
+Applicants should be board-eligible in the U.S.; however, International Medical Graduates are encouraged to apply.